ogoherico/foodapp.repo/README.md

-# foodapp.repo
+# FOOD ORDERING SCHEMA
 foodapp
 A food oredering app
-showing the ingrdient,location,websit,
+this is the schema for food ordering app